elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-eurocentric-explanations-for-the-industrial-revolution.md

 url: /learn/history-of-the-world/questions/what-are-the-eurocentric-explanations-for-the-industrial-revolution
 score: -1.0
 related_article1:
-    id: 123025
+    id: 123045
     title: >-
-        What were the global impacts of industrialization on agriculture?
+        What lessons can be learned from the Industrial Revolution for future economic development?
-    subject: Business and Management
+    subject: Economics
-    url: /learn/business-and-management/questions/what-were-the-global-impacts-of-industrialization-on-agriculture
+    url: /learn/economics/questions/what-lessons-can-be-learned-from-the-industrial-revolution-for-future-economic-development
 related_article2:
-    id: 123023
+    id: 123018
     title: >-
-        What was China's industrial potential during the Industrial Revolution?
+        What role did the steam engine play in the Industrial Revolution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-chinas-industrial-potential-during-the-industrial-revolution
+    url: /learn/history-of-the-world/questions/what-role-did-the-steam-engine-play-in-the-industrial-revolution
 related_article3:
-    id: 123021
+    id: 123029
     title: >-
-        What were the wage comparisons between industrial workers in Britain and other countries during the Industrial Revolution?
+        What were the economic conditions in India during the Industrial Revolution?
-    subject: History of the World
+    subject: Economics
-    url: /learn/history-of-the-world/questions/what-were-the-wage-comparisons-between-industrial-workers-in-britain-and-other-countries-during-the-industrial-revolution
+    url: /learn/economics/questions/what-were-the-economic-conditions-in-india-during-the-industrial-revolution
 related_article4:
-    id: 123036
+    id: 123016
     title: >-
+        What were the key technological innovations during the Industrial Revolution?
+    subject: Engineering
+    url: /learn/engineering/questions/what-were-the-key-technological-innovations-during-the-industrial-revolution
+related_article5:
+    id: 123044
+    title: >-
-        How did China's economic policies affect its industrial potential?
+        How did the Industrial Revolution affect global power dynamics?
-    subject: Economics
+    subject: History of the World
-    url: /learn/economics/questions/how-did-chinas-economic-policies-affect-its-industrial-potential
+    url: /learn/history-of-the-world/questions/how-did-the-industrial-revolution-affect-global-power-dynamics
 ---

 &nbsp;